Does Autism Get Worse With Age? What Families in Fredericksburg, Virginia Should Know

 Autism does not inherently get worse with age because it is not a progressive or degenerative condition.
 What often changes are the social, academic, and emotional demands placed on an individual as they grow.
 For families, educators, and professionals in Fredericksburg and across Virginia, understanding this distinction is essential.
 Challenges may become more noticeable during transitions such as middle school or adolescence, but this does not mean autism is worsening.
 With early identification, evidence-based intervention, consistent family involvement, and strong school support, many individuals with Autism Spectrum Disorder continue to develop new skills and increase independence throughout childhood and adulthood.
 Growth is possible at every stage, and proactive support can make a meaningful difference in long-term outcomes.

-At Career Based Solutions, we provide personalized ABA therapy in Fredericksburg, and Virginia that helps children and families adapt, grow, and thrive through every stage of life.
+At Career Based Solutions, we provide personalized ABA therapy in Fredericksburg, Virginia that helps children and families adapt, grow, and thrive through every stage of life.

 Autism doesn’t get worse with age, but support needs change.
 Contact us today!